-Ruins of hampi – heritage of vijayanagara empire
+Ruins of Hampi – Heritage of Vijayanagara Empire

 After a day trip in Bangalore, we boarded the bus to Hampi around 8 PM.
 We reached Hospet junction at 5 AM early in the morning, even before dawn.
 There were a group of people who got down along with us at the junction as it was the last stop.

-It was a surreal experience as we were stranded in a place that was so unfamiliar to us.
 Auto-drivers began to cloud us and our bargaining skills didn’t work.
 We were quite bewildered about whether to reach the hotel we booked or head to Hampi.
 The stay that we had pre-booked was far away from the junction, and we missed it getting down to the hotel on the main road.
 We decided to head to Hampi and see Virupaksha Temple.
 There couldn’t be any better way to discover Hampi than getting yourself lost in its admiring beauty!

 Virupaksha Temple Hampi: